 Skip to content

-Convert HEVC to H.264 on Windows
+Convert HEVC to H.264 on Windows: 3 Methods

 By Petr Samokhin

-iPhone AirDrops and newer camera exports often arrive as HEVC (H.265) MOV or MP4 files.
+iPhone AirDrops and newer camera exports often arrive as HEVC (H.265) MOV or MP4.
 Older Windows laptops, some LMS tools, and strict upload pipelines expect H.264 instead.
 You notice when Movies & TV shows a codec error, when SharePoint preview fails, or when a client on an older PC cannot scrub the timeline.
-Converting HEVC to H.264 locally fixes playback; output files are usually larger unless you trim or lower resolution.

-HEVC vs H.264
+Why convert HEVC to H.264

 HEVC compresses more efficiently than H.264 at the same visible quality.
 H.264 remains the safe choice for unknown recipients and corporate machines that lag on codec updates.
+Re-encoding usually makes the file larger unless you also trim or lower resolution.

 HEVC (H.265)H.264 (AVC)